68th Annual ‘Diamond Bessie Murder Trial’ Set April 28-May 1, 2022

 The play, which will mark its 68th year, tells the story of Bessie Moore, the wayward daughter of a Watertown, N.Y., shoemaker, and Abraham “Abe” Rothschild, the handsome son of a wealthy family of jewelry dealers.
 Both of them made tragic decisions that forever changed their lives.

-Bessie and Abe were married in Danville, Illinois, in early January 1877.
-Shortly thereafter, they headed south by rail, eventually traveling on Jay Gould’s new Texas & Pacific Railroad.
-After several days in the old Capitol Hotel in Marshall, Texas, the couple arrived in Jefferson.
-This is where our production begins.
+Abe and Bessie were married in Danville, Ill., in early January 1877.
+Shortly afterward, they headed south by rail, eventually traveling on Jay Gould’s new Texas & Pacific Railroad.
+After arriving in Marshall, Texas, where they spent several days in the old Capitol Hotel, they moved on to Jefferson.

-For additional Diamond Bessie information, please visit www.jeffersonpilgrimage.com or www.diamondbessieplay.com.
+For additional information about the Diamond Bessie Murder Trial, please visit www.jeffersonpilgrimage.com or www.diamondbessieplay.com.